Archaeological field research

 Beginnings

-The oldest modern mentions of the ruins of Aguntum, which were mistakenly thought to be the remains of ancient Loncium , date back to the first half of the 16th century.
-In the following centuries, there are frequent reports of excavations and treasure hunts by farmers, interested laymen and scholars in the Aguntum area.
-It was not until the excavations by the Franciscan priest and teacher Innozenz Ploner and the archaeologist Rudolf Egger in 1912/13 that the scientific criteria of modern excavations were met, at least to the extent that they are seen as the beginning of modern field archaeological research in Aguntum.
+The earliest modern references to the ruins of Aguntum—mistakenly identified as the remains of ancient Loncium—date to the first half of the 16th century.
+In the centuries that followed, there are frequent reports of excavations and treasure hunts carried out by farmers, interested laypeople, and scholars in the Aguntum area.
+Only with the excavations conducted by the Franciscan priest and teacher Innozenz Ploner and the archaeologist Rudolf Egger in 1912/13 were the scientific standards of modern excavation met—at least to a degree that marks the beginning of modern field-archaeological research in Aguntum.

 Übersichtsplan zu den römischen Bauten in Aguntum